bubu93200/MITmscore/readme.md

 ## Qt sheet or panel to interface to program (written in Qt)
   - button to select pourcentage of velocity (to play slowly for training)
   - checkbox to select Left and/or Right fingering to play
+  - input "Midi instrument name"
+  - input "Midi instrument channel"
   - button to begin training
+  - weigthing for colorize: evaluate note played

 ## On button "begin training" (written in python)
   - create midi file of the score (perhaps it can be created before)